The Largest Lymphatic Organ In The Body Is The Secret Weapon Your Immune System’s Been Hiding—find Out Why!

 3. Red pulp: the filtration plant

-The red pulp is a mesh of sinusoids—tiny, leaky blood vessels—lined with macrophages Small thing, real impact..
+The red pulp is a mesh of sinusoids—tiny, leaky blood vessels—lined with macrophages And that's really what it comes down to..

 • Old cell removal: As blood slows down, red blood cells squeeze through the sinusoids.
 Macrophages sniff them out; any cell that can’t flex enough gets gobbled up.